parthusun8/garuda-hacks-backend/readme.md

 This is a server made on firebase authentication and Firestore.

 This is made as a submission for Garuda Hacks 2022.
-The project name is HospiCare.
+# The project name is Hospitability.

 To run the server you can use the following commands